slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 My OAK-D Lite was unstable when connected to most USB ports I tried (see *The "luxonis Device crashed..." bug* below).
 Either on an Intel PC, or on Raspberry Pi 5, the best results (relative stability) is reached when there are no other devices connected to the same motherboard USB hub.

-On the Raspberry Pi 5 you may get lucky using lower USB3 (blue) slot, leaving the other empty.
+On the Raspberry Pi 5, when not running NNs, you may get lucky using lower USB3 (blue) slot, leaving the other empty.
 Use a [quality USB hub](https://www.amazon.com/dp/B0CJ95CR8X) to extend one of the USB2 (black) slots to connect other devices.

-I also used a quality [USB-C cable](https://www.amazon.com/dp/B0BWHTX1R7).

-To ensure proper feeding of the camera, Luxonis [sells](https://shop.luxonis.com/products/oak-y-adapter) an "OAK Y Adapter".
+To ensure proper feeding of the camera from a 5V power source, Luxonis [sells](https://shop.luxonis.com/products/oak-y-adapter) an "OAK Y Adapter".
 In fact, it is a wonderful example of a company making some extra $$ when they discover that their main product wouldn't work without a crutch ;-)

 At the end I made a simple "power T-tap" from two USB-C [connectors](https://www.amazon.com/Connector-Adapter-5PcsFemale-Breakout-Compatible/dp/B0D9W8B97B).